Xlizer1/kite-server/src/config/swagger/README.md

 # Swagger Documentation System

-This directory contains a modular approach to Swagger documentation for the Restaurant Management API.
+This directory contains a modular approach to Swagger documentation for the Kite API.

 ## Directory Structure